Harvey John

-Now that you’ve settled into your new role, let’s talk about what you can do to make the most of this opportunity.
+Now that you’ve settled into your new role, let’s talk about what you can do to make the most of this new job opportunity.

 Embrace feedback

+It’s an essential aspect of personal and professional development.
 Encourage both your manager and your direct reports to give you feedback.
 Share your thoughts on their projects as well.
 Remember – feedback doesn’t just mean constructive criticism!
-It can be praise, emphasising good ideas, complimenting on innovative solutions.
+Remember that feedback can come in various forms.
+It could be praise for a job well done, highlighting good ideas, or acknowledging innovative solutions.
+By being open to feedback, you create opportunities for growth and improvement.
 Check this video for more.

 Set goals